andywwright/starlink-web-dashboard/README.md

 It builds on [`starlink-grpc-client`](https://github.com/andywwright/starlink-grpc-client) and runs as a local web server showing live metrics including:

-- Download and upload speeds (WIP)
+- Download and upload speeds
+- Ping delay

 ## Features